pratham-404/Shuffle-Royale/README.md

 ## Getting Started

-To get started with PokerJS, you can simply visit the [demo page](https://pratham-404.github.io/pokerJS/) hosted on GitHub Pages.
+To get started with Shuffle Royale, you can simply visit the [demo page](https://pratham-404.github.io/pokerJS/) hosted on GitHub Pages.

 If you prefer to run the project locally, you can follow these steps: